cecat/CeC-HA-Addons/yamcam3/README.md

 ### Other Notes

 This add-on has only been tested using RTSP feeds from Amcrest and UniFi (via NVR) cameras.
-It's been tested on Home Assistant running on a Raspberry Pi 4 and on an Intel Celeron (neither of which support Advanced Vector Extensions (AVX) instructions).
+It's been tested on Home Assistant running on an Intel Celeron (does not support Advanced Vector Extensions (AVX) instructions).

+The ARM (RPi) version is unstable at the moment, so under construction.